-American Goldfinch are birds of a social nature.
+American Goldfinch is a bird of a social nature.
 This is the reason why these small birds usually like to stay in their group.
-Not only this, they also do this journey in a herd.
+Not only this, but they also do this journey in a herd.
 The American Goldfinch is about 11 to 14 centimeters long in size and weighs between 11 to 20 grams.
-Most of their body is bright yellow in colour, while their head, feathers and tail are black in color and the tail has white spots.
+Most of their body is bright yellow in color, while their head, feathers, and tail are black in color and the tail has white spots.

 6. Brown Gerygone

 Average 8 to 10 cm, 4.6 to7.2 grams

 These birds, named Brown Gerygone, are considered to be one of the smallest birds in the world.
 These brown gerygone, about 8 to 10 cm long, are found in the coastal areas and rain forests of Australia.
 The upper parts of their body are brown in color, while the color of lower parts is slightly cream in color.